JuanDM93/emtech-ds-synergy/README.md

 ## More info

-Check out the PDF file on this repo for more details
+Check out docs dir for more details

 ## Contributing